Cookies?

 We currently gain theses to add to the service in a number of ways:

-1. By individual authors sending them to us.
-We then check with LSE's Research Degrees Unit that the thesis has been accepted, then catalogue and add it to the service.
+- By individual authors sending them to us.
+We then check with LSE's PhD Academy that the thesis has been accepted, then catalogue and add it to the service.

-2. As a result of digitisation work for theses done by the Library.
-An example of this is LSE's History of Thought project, supported by the LSE Annual Fund, which digitised selected notable LSE theses.
+- As a result of digitisation work for theses done by the Library.

 I am a current PhD student at LSE.
 Will my thesis be included in LSE Theses Online?

 From the 2011-2 session once you have successfully completed your PhD, you will be asked to provide a final copy in electronic form (previously a hard copy was stored in the Library) to LSE Theses Online.
-Full instructions on how to submit your thesis to the repository will be provided to you by the Research Degrees Unit on successful completion of your PhD.
+Full instructions on how to submit your thesis to the repository will be provided to you by the PhD Academy on successful completion of your PhD.

 How do I get permissions to include third party copyright material in my thesis?